jdhenke/pad-web/README.md

 ## Pad Web

-Modded version of Pad to work on Heroku.
+Modded version of [pad](https://github.com/jdhenke/pad) to work on Heroku.

-Be sure to pad-master is running as well.
+Be sure to run [pad-master](https://github.com/jdhenke/pad-master) first, then do the following to run pad-web.

 ## Using Locally